 If you’re after a dog that won’t require hours of grooming needs or months and months of training, then hypoallergenic poodle mixes aren’t always the best choice.
 Fortunately, there are a few doodles that are slightly less high maintenance.
 Here’s our favourite:

 This pint-sized poodle/dachshund mix is one of the more unpredictable poodle mixes.
 What we mean is that it’s hard to predict which poodle parent characteristics the pups will inherit.
 This means that some doxiepoos inherit the shorter dachshund fur baby that is much easier to groom compared to regular poodle fur.

-These best poodles mixes are also easy to train.
+These best poodle mixes are also easy to train.
 They catch on quickly, require less repetition, and are always eager to learn.
 They respond well to both treat training and clicker training because they are so attentive.

-Best Poodles Mixes for Families
+Safest Poodles Mixes for Families

 If you love having friends and family members around, you’ll need a suitably social dog to match your lifestyle.
 Luckily, you have plenty to choose from when it comes to poodle mixes.
-Many poodle mixes are comfortable in a busier setting, around kids, and love to play meeting new people.
+Many poodle mixes are comfortable in a busier setting, around kids, and love to play and meet new people.

 These guys are the OG doodles and are partly responsible for the popularity of the dog breeds.
 A cross between a Labrador retriever and a poodle parent breed, Labradoodles are loving, affectionate dogs and loyal, and highly social.